• Mental Health

 5 Types of Depression

 There are many different types of depression.
-Though these conditions differ, they share commonalities like mood low mood or irritability paired with changes in behavior and thinking that serve to reduce a person’s ability to function at their expected level.2 The main differences among depressive disorders are how long they last, the timing of symptoms, and the events or situations that trigger symptoms to emerge.
+Though these conditions differ, they share commonalities like low or bad mood or irritability paired with changes in behavior and thinking that serve to reduce a person’s ability to function at their expected level.2 The main differences among depressive disorders are how long they last, the timing of symptoms, and the events or situations that trigger depressive symptoms to emerge.

 Five types of depression and depressive disorders include:1